megamattzilla/secure-deliver-optimize-genai/docs/class5/class5.rst

 5 - Update LLM Orchestrator to point to AI Gateway
 --------------------------------------------------
-Confirm that you can login and access LLM orchestrator (flowise)
+Confirm that you can login and access LLM orchestrator (Flowise)

 From the windows 10 Jumphost, open Google Chrome and select the bookmark for "LLM Orch - Flowise".